Sir-Thom/Magic-eye/README.md

 ```
 magiceye
 ```
-or you can just click the icon your desktop
+or you can just click the icon your desktop if you choose to have one